arendu/jekyll-now/about.md

 ---
 layout: page
 ---
-I am a Research Scientist at the Language and Translation Technologies groups (LATTE) in Facebook AI.
-I work on problems related in Neural Machine Translation.
+I am a Research Scientist in the Language and Translation Technologies group (LATTE) at Facebook AI.
+I work on problems related to Neural Machine Translation.

 Before that, I was a PhD student in the Center for Language and Speech Processing (CLSP) at Johns Hopkins University.
 My primary research is in building computational models for user modeling, specifically in language learning.
 I apply techniques from Natural Language Processing (NLP), Machine Translation (MT), and Machine Learning (ML) towards this problem.